Kotlin/kotlin-by-example/examples/07_Delegation/02_DelegatedProperties.md

 ### Standard Delegates

-The Kotlin standard library contains a bunch of useful delegates, like `lazy`, `observable`, and other.
+The Kotlin standard library contains a bunch of useful delegates, like `lazy`, `observable`, and others.
 You may use them as is.
 For example `lazy`is used for lazy initialization.

 ```run-kotlin